L8-Alphine/HytaleExtras/README.md

 ### Interaction Bridge

 The HyExtras interaction bridge fires volume effects when a player interacts with something while inside a volume.
-To enable it on a volume:
+To enable the basic bridge on a volume:

 1. Add static tag `hextras:interact` to the volume in the editor (any value, e.g. `1`).
 2. Add conditions and effects to the volume with event type **`TAG_ADDED`**.